PSLE Maths Tutors share on how to overcome problems faced in PSLE Maths by students!

 PSLE Maths is well-known in Singapore to be an exam that has become a tough nut to crack over the years, with a reputation to be one of the toughest PSLE Papers.
 During the PSLE Maths Examination in 2019, there was a big commotion over the “ridiculous” difficulty of the PSLE Maths Paper.
 This caused a huge uproar with multiple criticisms from parents from all around our nation via Facebook where they addressed their concerns to our Minister of Education.

-This has caused many parents to worry and seek help for PSLE Maths help as students struggle to cope with mastering the subject.
+This has caused many parents to worry and seek PSLE Maths Tuition as students struggle to cope with mastering the subject.
 According to this article by TODAY, the Primary PSLE Maths syllabus is indeed increasing in difficulty, due to a greater emphasis on students having to relate mathematical skills to the real-life scenarios used in word problems.

-Here at MindFlex Home Tuition, out of our PSLE tuition enquiries, we receive a minimum of 5 requests a day from parents on hiring a PSLE Maths Tutor for their struggling children.
+Here at MindFlex Home Tuition, out of our PSLE tuition enquiries, we receive a minimum of 5 requests a day from parents requesting for Maths Tuition.
 To help both parents and students, we have specially consulted some of our Top PSLE Maths Tutors, to provide you with examples of common problems faced by PSLE Students, and how to overcome these problems.

 Problem #1 – Solving Word Problems With Help From PSLE Maths Tutors